About the author

 If you are lazy and apply for remote jobs with the same resume and cover letter, will you cut corners when performing in the role you are applying for?
 Think about it from an employer’s perspective.

-Designate a time of the day, or day of the week, when you focus on applying for remote jobs.
-Ensure there are no distractions or plans that will make you want to rush the application.
+Designate a time of day or week when you will focus on applying for remote jobs.
+Ensure no distractions or plans will make you want to rush the application.

 Focus on applying for one remote job at a time.

-Take time to look at the required experience and skills for the job.
-Make sure you feature these requirements within your resume and cover letter.
-Failure to do so will result in you not getting through the shortlist phase.
+Take time to examine the required experience and skills for the job.
+Make sure your resume and cover letter feature these requirements.
+Failure to do so will prevent you from passing the shortlist phase.

-Proofread your resume and cover letter before sending it.
+Proofread your resume and cover letter before sending them.
 Use a service like Grammarly to check for spelling and grammar mistakes.
-Ensure the brand name is spelled and written correctly, e.g., don’t type WordPress when the brand is WordPress.
+Ensure the brand name is spelled and written correctly.
+For example, don’t type WordPress when the brand is WordPress.

 Not Researching the Company